braze-inc/braze-docs/_docs/_developer_guide/platform_integration_guides/android/advanced_use_cases/locations_and_geofences.md

 ## Locations & Geofences

 Geofences are only available in select Braze packages.
 For access please create a support ticket or speak with your Braze Customer Success Manager.
-Learn more in the [Braze Academy]({{ site.baseurl }}/developer_guide/platform_integration_guides/fireos/advanced_use_cases/locations_and_geofences/#locations--geofences).
+Learn more in [Braze Docs]({{ site.baseurl }}/developer_guide/platform_integration_guides/fireos/advanced_use_cases/locations_and_geofences/#locations--geofences).

 To support geofences for Android: